Ooohweeee, you are going to be ADDICTED to this low carb fried green beans recipe!

 Low Carb Fried Green BeansPrint Recipe Pin Recipe

 - Heat oil to 375 F and line a large plate with paper towels.

-- In a wide-mouthed bowl, combine the whey protein isolate, salt, xanthan gum, and baking powder.
+- In a wide-mouthed bowl, combine unflavored whey protein isolate (3/4 cup), salt (1 teaspoon), xanthan gum (1 teaspoon), and baking powder (2 teaspoons).

-- Add the soda water and egg.
+- Add the soda water (6 tablespoons) and egg (1).
 Use a rubber spatula to fully incorporate.

-- Working in batches, use tongs to add a handful of green beans to the coating, then into the preheated oil.
+- Working in batches, use tongs to add a handful of green beans (1 pound) to the coating, then into the preheated oil.

 - Allow them to cook for about 3-4 minutes, you'll know they're done once golden.

 - Place fried green beans on the prepared paper towel-lined plate, and continue until you've fried all the green beans.